Qu Yuan: Life

-The only surviving source of information on Qu Yuan's life is Sima Qian's biography of him in Records of the Grand Historian (Shiji), although the biography is circumstantial and probably influenced greatly by Sima's own identification with Qu.
+The only surviving source of information on Qu Yuan's life is Sima Qian's biography of him in Shiji, although the biography is circumstantial and probably influenced greatly by Sima's own identification with Qu.
 Sima wrote that Qu was a member of the Chu royal clan and served as an official under King Huai of Chu (reigned 328–299 BC).

 During the early days of King Huai's reign, Qu Yuan was serving the State of Chu as its Left Minister.
 However, King Huai exiled Qu Yuan to the region north of the Han River, because corrupt ministers slandered him and influenced the king.
 Eventually, Qu Yuan was reinstated and sent on a diplomatic mission to the State of Qi.
 He tried to resume relations between Chu and Qi, which King Huai had broken under the false pretense of King Hui of Qin to cede territory near Shangyu.

 During King Qingxiang's reign, Prime Minister Zilan slandered Qu Yuan.
 This caused Qu Yuan's exile to the regions south of the Yangtze River.
 It is said that Qu Yuan returned first to his home town.
 In his exile, he spent much of this time collecting legends and rearranging folk odes while traveling the countryside.
 Furthermore, he wrote some of the greatest poetry in Chinese literature and expressed deep concerns about his state.
 According to legend, his anxiety brought him to an increasingly troubled state of health.
 During his depression, he would often take walks near a certain well to look upon his thin and gaunt reflection in the water.
 This well became known as the "Face Reflection Well."
 On a hillside in Xiangluping (at present-day Zigui County, Hubei Province), there is a well that is considered to be the original well from the time of Qu Yuan.

-In 278 BC, learning of the capture of his country's capital, Ying, by General Bai Qi of the state of Qin, Qu Yuan is said to have collected folktales and written the lengthy poem of lamentation called "Lament for Ying".
-Eventually, he committed suicide by wading into the Miluo River in today's Hunan Province while holding a rock.
-The reason why he took his life remained controversial and was argued by Chinese scholars for centuries.
-Typical explanations including martyrdom for his deeply beloved but falling motherland, which was suggested by the philosopher Zhu Xi of Song Dynasty, or feeling extreme despair to the situation of the politics in Chu while his lifelong political dream would never be realized.
-But according to "Yu Fu," widely considered to be written by Qu himself or at least, a person who was very familiar with Qu, his suicide was an ultimate way to protect his innocence and life principles.
+In 278 BC, learning of the capture of his country's capital, Ying, by General Bai Qi of the state of Qin, Qu Yuan is said to have collected folktales and written the lengthy poem of lamentation called Lament for Ying.
+Eventually, he died by suicide, wading into the Miluo River in today's Hunan Province while holding a rock.
+Why he chose death was argued by Chinese scholars for centuries.
+Typical explanations included martyrdom for his beloved but falling motherland – suggested by Song dynasty philosopher Zhu Xi – or extreme despair of the political situation in Chu, realizing his lifelong political dream would never be achieved.
+But according to Yu Fu, widely considered to be written by Qu himself or a person very familiar with him, suicide was an ultimate way to protect his innocence and life principles.

-Qu Yuan is said to have expressed his love for the ruling monarch, King Huai of Chu, through several of this works, including "The Lament" and "Longing for Beauty".
+According to Li Yinhe, Qu Yuan is said to have expressed his love for the ruling monarch, King Huai of Chu, through several of his works, including the Li Sao and Longing for Beauty.